-Utility class providing easy access to the revisions of a file in a Helix Core depot.
+Utility class providing easy access to the revisions of a file in a Helix server depot.
 P4::Revision objects can store basic information about revisions and a list of the integrations for that revision.
-Created by P4#run_filelog().
+Created by P4#run filelog().

 rev.action -> aString